s-sys/django-improved-permissions/README.md

 [![Documentation Status](https://readthedocs.org/projects/django-improved-permissions/badge/?version=latest)](http://django-improved-permissions.readthedocs.io/en/latest/?badge=latest)
 [![PyPI version](https://badge.fury.io/py/django-improved-permissions.svg)](https://badge.fury.io/py/django-improved-permissions)

+---

+## Warning
+This repository is archived and there will be no future maintenance.
+However, it is very stable and very useful for small django projects.

+---

 Django Improved Permissions (DIP) is a django application made to make django's default permission system more robust.
 Here are some highlights:

 * Object-level Permissions